chadmcrowell/killercoda-scenarios/ckad/ingress-controller/step1.md

-Install the NGINX Ingress Controller using the official manifest and verify that the controller pod is running.
+Install the NGINX Ingress Controller using the official manifest, deploy a sample application, and get a 200 response.

 1. Install the community ingress-nginx controller.
 2. Confirm the controller pod is running in `ingress-nginx`.